PrefectHQ/prefect/docs/concepts/flows.md

 # It was Friday on 2021-01-01T02:00:19.180906
 ```

-Parameters are validated early instead of after a flow run transitions to `Running`.
-If a ad hoc flow or subflow call receives invalid parameters, a flow run is created, but marked as failed.
-If a deployment receives invalid parameters, it will move from a `Pending` state to a `Failed` without entering a `Running` state.
+Parameters are validated before a flow is run.
+If a flow call receives invalid parameters, a flow run is created in a `Failed` state.
+If a flow run for a deployment receives invalid parameters, it will move from a `Pending` state to a `Failed` without entering a `Running` state.

 ## Final state determination